 Me Too has realized feminism’s dream of causing real harm to men under the religion of helping victims—real or imagined.
 Due process is clearly an afterthought and not on the agenda.

 I can’t help but wonder what will arrive next in the wake of this crusade, though in all honestly I needn’t to wonder too long.
 It strikes me as no coincidence that the desired targets of Me Too have been the usual suspects: powerful males.
-This turmoil all too cozily serves the agenda of extreme feminist politics mewing about the evils of patriarchy’s structural power and dominance.
+This turmoil all too cozily serves the agenda of extreme feminist politics mewing about the evils of patriarchy’s imaginary power and dominance.
 We know that what modern feminism wants is the destruction of this sacred MacGuffin in its increasingly metastasizing conspiracy theories.
 More clearly, it conspires to injure maleness and make that injury fashionable, desirable, and now morally necessary.
 Already, feminist icons are suggesting a shift in the sexes for better leadership, so as to avoid things like this from happening.
-Facebook executive Sheryl Sandberg has gone on record for claiming the solution is to give women more power than they already have in our equality-based society.
+Facebook executive Sheryl Sandberg has gone on record for describing her solution to the male problem.
 “Ultimately, the thing that will bring the most change to our culture is the one I’ve been writing and talking about for a long time: having more women with more power,” she posted.

 Me Too has realized feminism’s dream of causing real harm to men under the religion of helping victims—real or imagined.
 Due process is clearly an afterthought and not on the agenda.
 This isn’t anything new for feminism, as a whole, for it has always carefully harnessed victimhood for the sake of aggrandizing its agendas.
 In a response to the power it perceives as the root cause of evil, it too has created its own powers, attacking males and maleness by fighting perceived structural darkness with its own counter-structural darkness under the distorted assumption that a “bold, scandalous feminism” is more effective at obtaining the standard of justice it seeks—even if that standard is impossible to attain.
 But such unrealism is not unusual for a religion.
 Religion, as a rule, sets impossible goals for its followers, and feminism increasingly feels like a religion based upon a struggle against a mythical organization of boogeymen, not a rational response to matters of corruption and power in human societies.
 Feminism and its adherents nonetheless aggressively cut through the irreducible complexities of human nature with a blunt, rusty razor they imagine is Occam’s, but this is a brand of idealistic and destructive naivety that is now causing serious material harm.
 Absent a Neo-Marxist totalitarian regime that socializes the male sex into second-class citizenry (and don’t dare doubt that many would absolutely go for that), feminism’s dream of an ideal world where all women are perfectly protected by a maternal government will never be realized.
 Human nature is an animal nature.
 It’s messy, complex, and couldn’t care less about the screaming indignation of self-righteous political movements based upon idealistic fantasies.
 Humans, both male and female, will use power to their advantage.
 Being sexual creatures, humans, both male and female, have the natural capacity to exploit the intersections of sex and power, and will.
 Short of Orwellian thought control that stunts our drives and desires, our species will countlessly commit these brazen, daring, and sometimes outright aggressive acts.
 Swapping men out with women won’t change these facts, or the reality that romantic/sexual interests can’t be safely walled off from the workplace.
 Our real goal should be to create mechanisms in the workplace that prevent gross abuse of power, not wage an open, opportunistic war against the male sex.